aryan007-oss/Folder-of-Programming/README.md

 # Temperature Conversion Utility

-A lightweight, modular Python utility designed to convert temperature values seamlessly between **Celsius**, **Fahrenheit**, and **Kelvin**.
+A lightweight, modular Python utility designed to convert temperature values seamlessly between **Celcius**, **Fahrenheit**, and **Kelvin**.
 This repository provides both a reusable script backend and a Jupyter Notebook scratchpad for interactive testing.

 ---